Quick look

 As a one-stop sales and marketing platform, GoHighLevel covers multiple aspects of today’s businesses.
 The following is a list of what it offers, along with some of the platforms it replaces:

-How Much Does It Cost?
+How Much Does HighLevel Cost?

 HighLevel has a three-tiered pricing model, with each service tier being suitable for (slightly) different customers:

-GHL doesn’t have a free offering like HubSpot or some other platforms, but it offers a 14-day free trial that allows you to kick the tires of either the Starter, Unlimited, or SaaS Pro plan.
+GHL doesn’t have a free offering like HubSpot or some other platforms, but it offers a 14-day free trial that allows you to kick the tires of the Starter, Unlimited, or SaaS Pro plan.

 Who Is GoHighLevel For?

-For instance, the Starter plan can help small businesses of any type with small budgets to capture more leads, track their audience, automate marketing and communication with customers, manage their reputation, and a lot more for a very fair price.
+The Starter plan can help small businesses of any type with small budgets to capture more leads, track their audience, automate marketing and communication with customers, manage their reputation, and a lot more for a very fair price.

 The Unlimited plan can work perfectly for growing agencies, while the SaaS Pro plan is well-suited for agencies looking to offer white-labeled SaaS solutions.